gamzetuncay/nft-scanner-basic/README.md

 4- Set collection name with Signatures
-5- In Project Settings/Service Accounts, Create service account and generate new private key and download it 6- Change server/functions/permissions.json file with new private key file 7- In server file run below commands
+5- In Project Settings/Service Accounts, Create service account and generate new private key and download it 6- Change server/functions/permissions.json file with new private key file 7- In server folder run below commands
         + firebase login
         + npm run serve
         + firebase deploy